TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorstandardssdnotsupported.md

 # UserErrorStandardSSDNotSupported

 <!--issueDescription-->
-Azure Backup curreclty supports Standard SSD disks only for vaults that are upgraded to Azure VM Backup stack v2.
+Azure Backup currently supports Standard SSD disks only for vaults that are upgraded to Azure VM Backup stack v2.
 <!--/issueDescription-->

 ## **Recommended Steps**